-In our latest Members’ Post, Julia Marques introduces her research on climate change in theatre for her MA Climate Change: History, Culture, Society.
-Studying the increasing interest in climate change within new drama, Julia’s visual discourse analysis will chart how the topics are addressed explicitly or form a backdrop to the world of the performance.
-And Julia would like your help!
+Dramatist Julia Marques introduces her research on the increasing interest in climate change within new drama, using visual discourse analysis to chart how the topics are addressed explicitly or form a backdrop to the world of the performance.

 After much deliberation and changing of my mind, I settled on my dissertation topic; climate change theatre.
 More specifically, visual discourse analysis of climate change theatre.
 Who knew an MA in Climate Change could lead to a final project that allows me to go off in search of environmentally-themed theatre?
 I certainly didn’t.

 But what is visual discourse analysis?
 An excellent question.
 This methodology consists of analysing any live climate change theatre that I manage to see myself (hence the visual), or any footage of climate change theatre that I can find through theatre archives.
 Once I have seen it, and perhaps read the script, I can go about analysing it for climate change content.